zoom/zoom-webhook-verification-headers/readme.md

-# Zoom Webhook Authentication Servers
+# Zoom Webhook Verification Headers

 This guide will help you set up three different Express servers that implement distinct types of authentication: Basic Authentication, Token Authentication, and Custom Header Authentication.
 Each server responds to a specific webhook event named 'endpoint.url_validation'.
 The servers will verify incoming requests based on their respective authentication method and either proceed with the request or return a 401 Unauthorized response.